Your Client's Home Was Broken Into. Now What?

 If you return to a client’s home and notice there has been a break-in, follow these steps to ensure safety:

-Contact Meowtel to inform them about the break in.
-Be sure to include any pertinent information such as photos/videos, police report number, and the state of the cats.
+- Contact Meowtel to inform them about the break-in.
+Include any pertinent information such as photos/videos, police report number, and the state of the cats.

 - If the cats are missing, inform Meowtel and request assistance finding them.